|Item||Definition and Comments|

 - SHOW CONTROL

 A loop is an entry or a group of entries that you can repeat one or more times.
-Syntax diagrams show loops as a return path before the main path, over the item or items that you can repeat:
+Syntax diagrams show loops as a return path above the main path, over the item or items that you can repeat:

 Read loops from right to left.The following conventions apply to loops: